Pages

 It has now been almost a year since we got the keys to this house and after all of the expense mentioned above, we really did think we had seen the back of the issues and problems due to the rats.
 Unfortunately this is not the case!

 In the last month or so (since having a new baby) we have had to have another toilet removed and pipes repaired due to previous rat damage where they had chewed through the waste pipe.
 We realised that the pipe had been leaking into the utility below and slowly getting worse.
+The ceiling in the utility has since collapsed.

 Cost of additional plumbing work: £1500